vuejs/eslint-plugin-vue/docs/rules/no-this-in-template.md

-# Disallow usage of `this` in the template. (no-this-in-template)
+# Disallow usage of `this` in template. (no-this-in-template)

-This rule reports expresions witch contains `this`.
+This rule reports expresions that contain `this` keyword in expressions

 ## :book: Rule Details